Skip to content

 To compare our Psychology degrees, go here.

-KEY BENEFITS Provides a full, comprehensive training in biblical studies and theology to open doors for ordination, further academics, parachurch ministry, or service in any vocation Gives you a solid academic foundation in biblical and theological studies for further academic studies or to inform one's ministry and work in local communities Forms you for work in the local church or communities through a range of biblical, theological and ministry leadership courses, and through a practicum to help students integrate theory into practice Prepares students for work or service in cross-cultural or multi-cultural contexts, equipping students with theological, biblical, sociological and anthropological tools Enriches students' leadership skills and applies newfound insights to students' leadership roles and relationships for holistic formation
+KEY BENEFITS Provides a full, comprehensive training in biblical studies and theology to open doors for ordination, further academics, parachurch ministry, or service in any vocation Gives students a solid academic foundation in biblical and theological studies for further academic studies or to inform one's ministry and work in local communities Forms students for work in the local church or communities through a range of biblical, theological and ministry leadership courses, and through a practicum to help students integrate theory into practice Prepares students for service in cross/multi-cultural contexts, equipping students with theological, biblical, sociological and anthropological tools.
+The program will enriches students' leadership skills with newfound insights into leadership roles and relationships.
+Prepares chaplains to create new paths and spaces for providing spiritual care while staying grounded in their personal Christian faith.
+Provides a formational education for those enacting God’s call to “do justice, love mercy, and walk humbly” in their contexts.
+This online program equips students with a comprehensive understanding of the pursuit of justice as an integral part of God’s mission in the world.

 100% online

-LANGUAGE OPTIONS English and Spanish English and Spanish English and Spanish English and Korean English
+LANGUAGE OPTIONS English and Spanish English English and Spanish English English English

 CONTACT Admissions Office